100% reclaimed carbon footprint®

-Reclaim your corporate carbon footprint & expand access to clean energy – invest in the Mississippi Delta.
+Reclaim your corporate carbon footprint & expand access to clean energy – contact Clearloop

 From business travel to products, companies big and small decide which corporate carbon emissions they’re ready to offset and then reclaim them by building new solar capacity that expands access to clean energy.

 If the U.S. South were a country, it would be the 6th largest polluter of carbon emissions in the world.
-Your investments build new solar energy facilities that reclaim carbon emissions from the dirtiest parts of the American electricity grid.
+Your investments build new solar energy facilities that reclaim carbon emissions from the most carbon intense parts of the American electricity grid.

 Receive progress updates, including how much energy your contribution is producing.
 From clean energy to cleaner air, your investment will have a long term impact on American communities otherwise getting left behind.